themindfulbit/td/_content/1-episodes/2014-07-16-077-learning-vim-with-potatowire.md

 > {{ theme:partial src="aside-header" voice="potatowire" text="Conventions" }}
 >
 > `C` is how the Control Key is represented in Vim convention and the `<>` indicates the use of a [modifier or special key](http://en.wikipedia.org/wiki/Modifier_key), `Control` plus `w` then `o` in this case,  and you'll see this sort of thing if you read about Vim on the interwebs.
 I mention this becuase my small mind was confused by this for a little while.
-Anyway `<C-W>` is the way that you talk to the window, and in this case you are typing saying "Window, only," because you want the active window to be the only window.
+Anyway `<C-W>` is the way that you talk to the window, and in this case you are typing saying "Window, only," because you want the active window split to be the only window split.

 Regardless of how you get there, once you are in the help files, you can get away with just typing `/` to search and then navigate by going forward with `n` and backwards with `N`.
 That works fine, and I did it for years, but it is much better to utilize the tags in Vim help.
 With your cursor in `|bookmark|`, typing `<C-]>` will search for where that `*tag*` is defined in the help files.
 Even better, if you see an interesting term in the documentation, `<C-]>` will search the help tags for whatever `WORD` (remember that distinction earlier) the cursor is on.